 Emily Steiner received her BA from Brown University and her PhD from Yale.
-She is the author of Documentary Culture and the Making of Medieval English Literature (Cambridge University Press, 2003) and has co-edited a collection of essays called The Letter of the Law: Legal Practice and Literary Production in Medieval England (Cornell University Press, 2002).
-Her forthcoming book, Reading 'Piers Plowman' will be published by Cambridge University Press in 2013.
-She has published essays in The Yearbook of Langland Studies, New Medieval Literatures, Studies in the Age of Chaucer, and Representations, among other journals.
+She is the editor of the journal The Yearbook of Langland Studies, and the author of two books, Documentary Culture and the Making of Medieval English Literature (Cambridge University Press, 2003) and Reading 'Piers Plowman' (Cambridge University Press, 2013).
+She has co-edited several collection of essays, The Letter of the Law: Legal Practice and Literary Production in Medieval England (Cornell University Press, 2002), with Candace Barrington, Thinking Historically About Historicism (a special issue of the Chaucer Review, 2014), and, with Lynn Ransom, Taxonomies of Knowledge: Information and Order in Medieval Manuscripts (forthcoming, 2015).
+Her articles have appeared in The Yearbook of Langland Studies, New Medieval Literatures, Studies in the Age of Chaucer, Representations, and Exemplaria, among other journals.
 She is presently working on a new book on medieval macrogenres (encyclopedias, universal histories, etc.), starring the fourteenth-century prose translator, John Trevisa.
+She is also editing, with Jen Jahner and Elizabeth Tyler, the Cambridge History of History Writing: England and the British Isles, 500-1500.
 Her research interests extend to Lollard literature, medieval drama and ritual performance, and Jewish-Christian relations in the Middle Ages.
 Her teaching interests also include Old English literature, Chaucer, and poetry of all periods.